ausgerechnet/spheroscope/library/guidelines.md

 - ENTITY wants FORMULA
 - desire (*want*, *wish*) of a particular outcome or event,
 - affiliation (*support*, *back*, *say yes to*),
-- the entity making the statement should be explicitly marked - an exception applies for ellipsis (i.e. when the subject is not realised in the surface form).
-The 'wanter' in an elliptical expression is understood to be the author of the message.
+- the ENTITY should be explicitly marked - an exception applies for ellipsis (i.e. when the subject is not realised in the surface form).
+Here, the ENTITY is the author of the message.

 ## examples ##
 - ... says The Times, endorsing Brexit